A Star Is Born (2018 soundtrack): Background and development

 In March 2015, Warner Bros. announced that Bradley Cooper was in talks to make his directorial debut with A Star Is Born, the fourth iteration of the 1937 film of the same name.
-Lady Gaga was officially attached to the film in August 2016, with the studio green-lighting the project to begin production in early 2017.
-Cooper plays Jackson Maine, "a veteran country singer who discovers and eventually falls in love with a struggling singer-songwriter named Ally, played by Gaga."
-Gaga "helped inform Cooper's performance as a musician".
+Music supervisors Julia Michels and Julianne Jordan had sought to work on the project since an earlier incarnation involving Clint Eastwood and Beyoncé, and eventually joined Cooper's version.
+American singer Lady Gaga was officially attached to the film in August 2016, with the studio green-lighting the project to begin production in early 2017.
+Cooper decided to cast Gaga after seeing her perform Édith Piaf's "La Vie en rose" (1947) at a charity event, which he said "blew [him] away" and led him to envision her as Ally.
+Gaga had performed the song for years before the film, and a rendition was later also recorded for the film and its soundtrack.
+In A Star Is Born, Cooper plays Jackson Maine, an established country singer who discovers and falls in love with Ally, a struggling singer-songwriter, portrayed by Gaga in her first lead feature-film role.
+Her rise to fame unfolds alongside his personal and professional decline, with Ally's success increasingly eclipsing Jackson’s fading career.

 Cooper spent two-and-a-half years prepping for the film and determining what kind of musician his character would be.
-He worked with a number of musicians and vocal coach Roger Love.
-Cooper said, "by the end he just kind of started developing into his own sort of creation.
-If I had another year of prep, it would have been complete rock, but now it's some sort of hybrid."
+Gaga "helped inform Cooper's performance as a musician", advising him, "Work, and then you'll figure [it] out".
+As part of the preparations, Cooper set up a six-month "boot camp" at his Los Angeles home, where he learned guitar and piano and trained his voice to sing like a seasoned professional.
+He worked with vocal coach Roger Love and other musicians.
+Cooper said that, by the end of the process, Jackson "started developing into his own sort of creation"; if he had had another year of preparation, the character's music would have been "complete rock", but instead became "some sort of hybrid".